-PAN Europe advocates for pesticide dependency reductions, encouraging policy changes towards ensuring that farmers apply integrated pest management based on solid agronomic practices to prevent pest build-up and on the use of non-chemical alternatives, where needed.
-Farmers should apply pesticides only where absolutely needed and carefully select pesticides with the lowest harm.
+PAN Europe advocates for pesticide dependency reductions.
+We encoura policy changes to help and reward farmers to apply integrated pest management based on solid agronomic practices and the use of non-chemical alternatives.
+This makes it possible for farmers to apply pesticides only where absolutely neccesary and to carefully select pesticides with the lowest harm.

 PAN Europe is one of the main EU drivers pushing for a thorough implementation of the EU Directive on sustainable use of pesticides (Directive 2009/128/EC).
 This Directive clearly says: